 I will also point out is that there are some ingredients that are common in Japanese meals, such as oyster sauce, fish stock, and fish flakes that may still be used in a vegetarian meal.
 I tend to be less fussy about these ingredients when I’m travelling as it makes ordering easier, but if you are vegan or have food allergies, you might find it more tricky to avoid.

 Source food from 7-eleven

 One last tip: 7-eleven is your friend!
-This convenience store chain is not particularly good in Australia (unless you have a hankering for some Tim Tams or a slushie), but in Japan, it’s totally awesome.
+This convenience store chain is not particularly good in Australia (unless you have a hankering for some Tim Tams or a slushie), but in Japan, it’s totally awesome and cheap.
 The stores are more like mini-supermarkets that stock loads of pre-made meals and snacks, many of them vegetarian.
 There were a few times when we ended up having a 7-eleven lunch/dinner on our trip!